Search by Keyword

 Unity is important to God.
 In order to achieve it in a work environment, we must work out issues that arise with others through forgiveness, truth and love.
 Simultaneously, we must overcome our own fears, insecurities and baggage and lean into God to remove the obstacles that are out of our control.
 Our attitudes and commitment to God’s ways, along with the levels of dysfunction within us, others and the organization, can determine how hard and how long our journey will be.

-When God assigns us to usher new order and breakthrough into a work environment, our roles are usually challenging and require fortitude and perseverance.
-Oftentimes, this feels like anything but God’s doing.
+When God assigns us to usher new order and breakthrough into a work environment, our roles will require fortitude and perseverance.
+Oftentimes, this feels like anything but God’s way.

-But if we commit ourselves to remaining in our divinely-assigned role, moving forward in God’s purposes, we will witness Him break obstacles and make a way to unity (God’s finest), which can involve changing people's hearts and attitudes, promoting people or reassigning those who, by their free will choice, are not willing to cooperate.
+But if we commit ourselves to remaining in our divinely-assigned role, moving forward in God’s purposes, we will witness Him break obstacles and make a way to unity (God’s finest), which can involve changing people's hearts and attitudes, promoting people or reassigning those who are not willing to cooperate.

-The path to unity is through repentance, forgiveness, cooperation and a commitment to journey God’s way through the circumstances that surround us by His leading, no matter what.
+The path to unity is through repentance, forgiveness, cooperation and a commitment to process God’s way through the circumstances that surround us by His leading, no matter what.